compgenomics2020/Team1-GenomeAssembly/README.md

 **Fastp Binary** for performing read quality and trimming It can be obtained from: https://github.com/OpenGene/fastp

-**SPAdes binary** for performing genome assembly
+**Unicycler binary** for performing genome assembly
-It can be obtained from: https://github.com/ablab/spades
+It can be obtained from: https://github.com/rrwick/Unicycler

 **MaSuRCA Binary** for performing genome assembly
 It can be obtained from: https://github.com/alekseyzimin/masurca